pRoy24/cartwheel-demo/README.md

 ## Features
 Client side validation
-Responsive design
-Form Submission to register
+Responsive design Looks good on both PC and Mobile Form Submission persists value in the database and creates a demo user.

 ## Future Work
 Implement ngrk